-&lt;sup>6 Royal College of Nursing (2018), "Adult Safeguarding: Roles and Competencies for Health Care Staff; Intercollegiate Document".
+&lt;sup>4 Royal College of Nursing (2018), "Adult Safeguarding: Roles and Competencies for Health Care Staff; Intercollegiate Document".

-&lt;sup>7 Royal College of Nursing (2019) "Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff; Intercollegiate Document".
+&lt;sup>5 Royal College of Nursing (2019) "Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff; Intercollegiate Document".

-We suspended appraisals during the Pandemic, but reintroduced them during Quarter Four of 2021-22.
-These have been a valuable opportunity to evaluate the learning and training needs of both individuals and staff groups, and this will form the basis for planning and promoting learning and development in the future.
+We suspended appraisals during the pandemic but reintroduced them during Quarter 4 of 2021-22.
+These has been a valuable opportunity to evaluate the learning and training needs of both individuals and staff groups, and this will form the basis for planning and promoting learning and development in the future.

-Since the autumn, we have joined forces with St Elizabeth Hospice in Ipswich to form "Hospice Education," a single provider of Palliative and End of life training and education for East Suffolk and North East Essex.
+Since the autumn we have joined forces with St Elizabeth Hospice in Ipswich to become "Hospice Education" a single provider of Palliative and End of life training and education for East Suffolk and North East Essex.
 We think this will allow us to draw on the wealth of expertise at both sites to offer a wide range of opportunities to staff working at the two hospices and across the local healthcare Alliances.
 The new team has worked hard at integrating, sharing experience, and co-producing sessions.
-The official launch was delayed by the impact of COVID in early 2022, finally happening April.
+The official launch was delayed by the impact of Covid in early 2022, finally happening April 2022.